Pro-EU centrist wins Romania’s tense presidential race over hard-right nationalist

 Years of endemic corruption and growing anger toward Romania's political establishment have fueled a surge in support for anti-establishment and hard-right figures, reflecting a broader pattern across Europe.
 Both Simion and Dan have made their political careers railing against Romania's old political class.

-Cristian Andrei, a Bucharest-based political consultant, told the AP that Romanians “rejected hate and reactionary politics and embraced the pro-western direction” for their country.
+Cristian Andrei, a Bucharest-based political consultant, told the AP that the election results showed that Romanians "rejected hate and reactionary politics and embraced the pro-western direction" for their country, which has played a major logistical role in delivering Western assistance to neighboring Ukraine in its fight against Russia's full-scale invasion.

 “It is a win for the optimistic Romania, but there is a large part of voters that are really upset with the direction of the country,” he said.
 “Romania comes out of this election very divided, with a totally new political landscape, where older political parties are challenged to adapt to a new reality.”